Fixing Wall Connections

 Recall that typically the Main Layer should be the Framing/Structural layer(s), often the thickest layer in your wall type.

-4. Click OK again in the Wall Specification dialog, verify that the wall connections for this wall type now display correctly.
+4. Click OK again in the Wall Specification dialog, then verify that the wall connections for this wall type now display correctly.

 5. Repeat this process for any other wall types in your plan that you may have inadvertently defined incorrectly.